big-unibo/project-template/README.md

 ## Project structure

-    datasets/   -- where datasets are stored
-    outputs/    -- where generated datasets are stored (should not be committed) results/    -- where experiment/thesis results are stored (must be committed) src/        -- source code
+    datasets/   -- where datasets are stored (heavy datasets cannot be committed) outputs/    -- where generated datasets are stored (should not be committed) results/    -- where experiment/thesis results are stored (must be committed) src/        -- source code